GentlemanBytes/hello-world-web-performance/README.md

 The folders within this project each contain a hello world application in a specific language and web framework.
 The folder names structure is: `$LANGUAGE-$FRAMEWORK`

 ## Wanting to help?
 PRs are truely welcome to get a much wider variety of which language/framework performance best, overall!
-Just follow the rules and folder structure and we'll propably accept your Merge Request!
+Just follow the rules and folder structure and we'll propably accept your Pull Request!

 ## Disclaimer
 Yes, we are aware of the fact that these comparisons are not exact.
 There are more parameters which are important for the performance